GenieAI-Development/GenieAI-frontend/README.md

 ```

 For the complete visual-search data flow, storage model, confidence threshold, and failure behavior, see [Image Search RAG](docs/IMAGE_SEARCH_RAG.md).

+On application load, GenieAI makes a best-effort background request to warm the CLIP image-search route.
+The route caches model files in a writable temporary directory in serverless deployments and explicitly includes the Linux ONNX runtime artifacts in its deployment trace.
+This reduces first-upload latency and avoids read-only deployment-cache failures, although a serverless platform can still start a new cold instance.

 ## Shopping and Gift Box flows